le0kar0ub1/aisb/w1d2/w1d2_instructions.md

 3. Intercepting and modifying DNS requests

 Test these by updating the exfiltrate_data variable to any of the functions in w1d2_answers_agent.py - the agent should not be able to get through the defenses we have built so far.

+#### Exercise 9.2 - implement get_packet function (quite difficult, very optional)

+You used `get_packet` to make a packet for your DNS response.
+If you'd like to understand the internals of DNS, you should try to implement this function yourself without looking at our implementation.
+There is a bug in mitmproxy that makes this quite a bit less straightforward than it should be, and figuring out why this is wrong can be a good exercise.

 ## Exercise 10: playing ping pong (optional)